 - Start your season with the dark-seeded 'Provider,' which germinates well in cooler soils.
 Then move into the tried and true 'Jade' — dependably dark green and prolific.

 - Keeping up with bean picking can be tiresome — but a variety like 'E-Z Pick' can make life easier.
 They are more easily detached from the plant; hence the name.

-- Chefs and gourmands will appreciate Tavera .
-With its smaller pod it is well suited to being served "whole on the plate."
+- Chefs and gourmands will appreciate 'Tavera.'
+With its smaller pod it is especially well suited to being served "whole on the plate."

-- Brighten up the display with some purple and yellow beans, like Amethyst and Rocdor .
-Note that purple beans become green when cooked, whereas yellow beans (wax beans) stay yellow.
+- Brighten up the display or plate with some vivid purple and yellow beans, like 'Amethyst' and 'Rocdor.'
+Note that purple beans become green when cooked, whereas yellow beans (aka wax beans) stay yellow.

 - For 3 colors from one bean planting, be sure to check out 'Trilogy' — particularly nice for those with smaller plots, backyard gardens, and urban growing.